-This baseline understanding then enabled us to initiate engagement with our businesses on the topic of ESG.
-Throughout this process, we will maintain our unique operational approach and allow our businesses to operate under our decentralized governance structure (and determine the methods for improving performance), while we provide encouragement, support and assistance on ESG matters.
+We intend to maintain our unique operational approach and allow our businesses to operate under our decentralized governance structure (and determine the methods for improving performance), while we provide encouragement, support and assistance on ESG matters.
+To aid this effort, we engaged a third party sustainability consultant to supplement the efforts of Roper's ESG team and to provide technical expertise with respect to greenhouse gas reporting.